sannek/sketch/README.md

 - [ ] Animation!
 - [ ] Text
-- [ ] Math and Random helper modules (simple wrappers & maybe some nice noise implementations?)
+- [ ] Math and Random helper modules
-- [ ] Allow setting random seeds and persisting those so screen/png are the same result
+- [ ] Random seeds and persisting those so screen/png are the same result
 - [ ] Interaction??

-- [ ] More graceful / supervised starting of the wx object when calling `Sketch.run/1`
+- [ ] More graceful starting of the wx object when calling `Sketch.run/1`
 - [ ] Test coverage
 - [ ] Data validation for creating primitives
 - [ ] Friendly errors